 But our dependence on this world wide web isn’t without its issues.

-Here are 30 internet hacks that will surely make your digital life better than ever.
+Here are 30 Internet Hacks For Work-from-Home that will surely make your digital life

 1. Use quotes(” “) to Google.